 Because of their plastic content, composting and recycling a coffee cup isn’t as straightforward as you might think.
 Some studies suggest that less than 1% of disposable coffee cups get recycled, with much of the rest ending up in landfills.

 With all that in mind, reusable coffee cups or tumblers make great zero-waste gift ideas.
 As such, we’ve popped the below reusable coffee cup picks right up at the top of our list of awesome gift ideas without the plastic guilt.
 Your loved ones should all have one.
-We have also a list of strainers, reusable pots, and more in our guide to zero-waste coffee to complete a waste-free brew.
+We also have a list of strainers, reusable pots, and more in our guide to zero-waste coffee to complete a waste-free brew.

 Reusable coffee cups on Amazon: